Transition Safety Glasses: Pros and Cons

 If you’re used to keeping two pairs of shades around, you might find yourself misplacing them.
 Having one fewer pair of glasses to keep up with can mean you don’t end up kicking yourself for losing your glasses (again).

 However, it should be noted that having one pair of glasses can also make it easier for you to have to take a trip to the eye doctor or store if you lose them.
-You’ll have to get a new prescription or, at the very least, a new pair of glasses.
+You’ll have to get new prescription lenses or, at the very least, a new pair of glasses.

-4. Eye Protection
+4. They Offer Eye Protection

-Light transitional lenses are famous for their UV blocking abilities.
+Light transitional lenses are famous for their UV-blocking abilities.
 Some safety glasses don’t necessarily protect your eyes from ultraviolet rays (Stoggles do because we are literally obsessed with eye protection).

 If you have light transitional lenses in your safety glasses, you’ll get the benefit of UV protection when you’re exposed to UV light.

 Used to taking off your safety glasses when you hit the road to head home?
 Got a few other pairs of safety glasses stashed in your garage for at-home projects?
-Using light transitional lens safety frames can keep you from having a shazillion pairs of safety glasses at home and work.
+Using light transitional lens safety frames can keep you from having a bazillion pairs of safety glasses at home and work.

 Keep one pair of glasses that you can use indoors and at work and outdoors for home projects, sports, or yard work.